The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering: Introduction

 Some MEV arises because of efficiencies in gas utilization.
 The Ethereum foundation notes\footnote{ These practices are known as \textit{gas golfing}, \url{https://ethereum.org/en/developers/docs/mev/}} two examples: ``[1] using addresses that start with a long string of zeroes ...since they take less space (and hence gas) to store; [2] leaving small ERC-20 token balances in contracts, since it costs more gas to initialize a storage slot... than to update a storage slot.''

 The other sources of MEV are less benign.
 They include various types of profitable manipulation of the transactions in the block. \citet{EskandariFront} describes several categories of front running behavior.
 They include \textit{displacement} in which a builder simply substitutes their own address for a potentially profitable transaction.
-A second group involves insertion of a transaction, generally \textit{sandwiched} in between two transactions drawn from the mempool.
-A third category is suppression of a transaction to a later sequence in the block or even to a subsequent block. \citet{CapponiFrontRun} estimate that of the 6.6 mllion blocks with transactions on Uniswap V2 decentralized exchange between May 15, 2020 and January 13, 2024, more than 90\% were at risk of front running, and more than one million blocks actually experienced front running attacks.
+A second group involves the insertion of transactions, generally \textit{sandwiching} an existing mempool transaction between two new transactions.
+A third category is suppression of a transaction to a later sequence in the block or even to a subsequent block. \citet{CapponiFrontRun} estimate that of the 6.6 million blocks with transactions on Uniswap V2 decentralized exchanges between May 15, 2020 and January 13, 2024, more than 90\% were at risk of front running, and more than one million blocks actually experienced front running attacks.

 We show in Figure \ref{fig:validator_revenue} that MEV Boost revenues are substantial.
 They comprise gas fees net of base fees that are burned, and payments from MEV algorithms.

 Median total revenues are 635 ETH per day (\$1.59 million per day at an ETH price of \$2,500), with MEV payments making up 41\% of that total.